This document introduces operations related to setting custom scale-up.

 Threshold: Supported options include 10%, 20%, and 30%.

-Scale-out Time: Selecting By cycle indicates that scale-out is triggered within the selected cycle after the feature is successfully enabled.
-If automatic scale-out is not enabled, scale-in will be performed within other cycles.
+Scale-up Time: Selecting By cycle indicates that scale-up is triggered within the selected cycle after the feature is successfully enabled.
+If automatic scale-up is not enabled, scale-down will be performed within other cycles.

 Cycle selection: Monday to Sunday is checked by default.
 You can customize the cycle, but at least one day should be selected.

-Automatic Scale-Out: Disabled by default.
+Automatic Scale-up: Disabled by default.
 You can choose whether to enable it as needed.
 Once enabled, automatic scaling can be implemented through scaling rules within other cycles.

-Number of Cores for Scale-Out: The default value is the same as the number of CPU cores in the current instance specification.
+Number of Cores for Scale-Up: The default value is the same as the number of CPU cores in the current instance specification.

-Increased IOPS: By default, the IOPS increases by 1,000 for each core scaled out.
+Increased IOPS: By default, the IOPS increases by 1,000 for each core scaled up.

-Scale-Out Rule: Set the observation period and threshold for triggering scale-out.
+Scale-Up Rule: Set the observation period and threshold for triggering scale-up.

 Observation period: Supported options include 15 seconds, 30 seconds, 45 seconds, 1 minute, 3 minutes, 5 minutes, 10 minutes, 15 minutes, and 30 minutes.